 If you have a feeling you’ll wake up to frizz if you go to sleep as-is, you’re right.
 Read on to see what you should do.

-There are a few things you can do while sleeping to boost your curls, or at least not to ruin your perm when you first get home.
-Having a perm is not like having straight hair.
-So try these tips.
+There are a few things you can do while sleeping to boost your curls, or at least not ruin your perm when you first get home.
+Having a perm is not like having straight hair, so try these tips.

 Caring for your hair during the first 48 hours is a little different from the steps you’ll take after that time period:

-• Try sleeping on your stomach or side.
-If you sleep on your back, more of your hair becomes subject to flattening — which leads us to the next point.
+- Try sleeping on your stomach or side.
+If you sleep on your back, more of your hair is pressed flat against the pillow, which can distort the curl shape.

 How to Sleep With Permed Hair After 48 Hours

-If you pineapple your hair after 48 hours, your curls will be extra lovely in the morning.
-But you can ditch the silk pillowcase and go back to sleeping as you like.
+If you pineapple your hair after 48 hours, your curls can look extra bouncy in the morning.
+Keep using a silk/satin pillowcase long term to reduce frizz and breakage.
 Here are a few other tips:

-Any questions on sleeping and waking up with a perm?
+Any questions about sleeping and waking up with a perm?
 Check out our do’s and don’ts list below:

-• Don’t wash your hair at night.
-Sleeping on wet, permed hair can cause a lot of tangles.
+- Don’t wash your hair at night.
+Sleeping on wet, permed hair can cause tangles, flat spots, and odd curl shapes.

-• Do make sure your hair dries before bedtime.
-If you wash your hair in the afternoon, squeeze the water from it with a microfiber towel.
-Then sit in a ventilated area so your hair will dry before bed.
+- Do make sure your hair is fully dry before bedtime.
+If you wash in the afternoon, squeeze out water with a microfiber towel, then let it air-dry in a ventilated room.

-• Do plop your hair in the morning.
-Another technique to make your curls bouncy again is to plop.
-Spray your hair with water or a leave-in conditioner so that it’s slightly damp.
-Using a t-shirt, hold your head upside down and lay your hair in it accordion style.
-Wrap the t-shirt and leave it on your head for 15 minutes.
-When you release your hair, your curls will be defined and full of volume.
+- Do plop your hair in the morning.
+Spray your hair with water or a leave-in conditioner so it’s slightly damp.
+Using a T-shirt, hold your head upside down and lay your hair in it accordion-style.
+Wrap it and leave it on for 10–15 minutes.
+When you release your hair, your curls should look more defined and full.

 More Perm Topics: